 LA may provide an exchange or refund of a ticket if problems arise before, during or after an event.
 LA encourages our audience to try to resolve problems as soon as possible after they arise so that we have the best opportunity to find a solution.

-Stern’s PhD thesis ‘Eavesdropping: The Politics, Ethics, and Art of Listening’ was completed in 2020 through the Curatorial Practice program at Monash University, where he also teaches.
+In 2018, with James Parker of Melbourne Law School, Stern curated Eavesdropping, an exhibition, public program, and publication, at Ian Potter Museum of Art, University of Melbourne, and City Gallery, Wellington.
+Stern’s PhD ‘Eavesdropping: The Politics, Ethics, and Art of Listening’ was completed in 2020 in the Curatorial Practice program at Monash University.